 If the phone works as usual then there's no need to unlock it and you can enjoy using different networks right away.
 However if your phone doesn't switch on or displays a message like 'Phone locked to network', then it means you'll need to go about unlocking it.

-There are other ways to unlock your phone in addition to phoning your network provider and asking them for a code.
-Several websites provide free unlocking services, although it’s worth noting that not every kind of handset will be covered and you may not be able to find a code for your phone.
+However, it is worth noting that not every kind of handset will be covered and you may not be able to find a code for your phone.

 You can also pay a fee of around £10 to get your phone unlocked on the high street, either at an outlet dedicated to this service or at your local phone shop, but it's worth shopping around to get the best deal.